NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### OpenRelTableMetaInfo

-The `struct OpenRelTableMetaInfo` stores whether the given entry in the `OpenRelTable`, the _Relation Cache Table_, and _Attribute Cache Table_ is occupied and also stores the name of the relation if occupied.
+The `struct OpenRelTableMetaInfo` stores whether the given entry in the `OpenRelTable`, the _Relation Cache Table_, and _Attribute Cache Table_ are occupied, and also stores the name of the relation if occupied.

 ```cpp
 typedef struct OpenRelTableMetaInfo {
     bool free;
     unsigned char relName[ATTR_SIZE];